-- 6. Cultural Resources.
+6. Cultural Resources.
 DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic or prehistoric sites in planning the proposed access routes and harvest areas.
 If additional archaeological sites are identified, proposed harvest areas and road locations will be appropriately adjusted to avoid conflicts.
-If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings. - 7.
-Subsurface Resources.
-All of TVSF Subunit 5A is open to mineral entry and is available for leasing, subject to DMLW Mineral Orders.
-Mineral potential in this Subunit has been rated low to moderate.
-No deleterious effects on subsurface activities are anticipated.
+If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings.

+7. Subsurface Resources.
+By statute, exploration for locatable minerals is allowed on all State Lands, subject to DMLW Mineral Orders.
+No deleterious effects on subsurface activities are anticipated from this project.